Abimbojolo/Churn_Predictio/README.md

 Instead of taking a generic approach to consumer retention, businesses should increase customer retention by implementing sophisticated personalization and customization tactics that are specific to their needs and preferences.
 The study also suggests a methodical framework for grocery retailers looking to improve customer retention and guarantee customers are kept and retained.
 The framework, which offers a workable solution, relies on data-driven technical insights leading to proactive strategies that would help the corporate growth of the grocery e-retail business.

-## Considerations for Future Studies

-The following will be taken into account in further efforts and additional research
-- A more accurate dataset from larger businesses affected by consumer attrition
-- Deep Learning and Machine Learning models that are more advanced and contemporary.
-- The inclusion of new features that will improve model training, such as recognising business rivals that clients patronise and periodic components like holidays
-- The stage 3 of the framework's proposed techniques' applicability and performance